In Marriage, Different Isn’t Wrong, It’s Just Different: 5 Transformational Lessons From a Half Century of Marriage

 After over 50 years of marriage here’s a short list of a few discoveries we’ve made about one another:

-• She is very disciplined and logical … I have a random aspect to how I get things done.
+She is very disciplined and logical … I have a random aspect to how I get things done, but I do have discipline and logic.

-• She LOVES to read books … I do love to read the very best books she recommends.
-(I just completed a novel, A Gentleman in Moscow because she read it then turned around and read it again! ) Fascinating novel, although not overtly Christian.
+She LOVES to read books … much more than me, though I do love to read the very best books she recommends.
+(I once completed a novel, A Gentleman in Moscow because she read it then immediately read it again!)

-• She values hard work … I do, too, but I also like to have a lot of fun!
+She values hard work … I do, too, but I also like to have a lot of fun and not just work all the time!
+Barbara’s grandfather worked until he died at the age of 99!

-As a result of our differences we have come to an important conclusion:
+As a result of our differences we have realized:

-Marriage is a lifelong journey of learning how to trust God
+Marriage is a lifelong journey of learning how to appreciate God’s design in our spouse and trust Him with one another’s differences, gifts, appetites, and preferences.

 With this premise in mind, I’d like to recommend five lessons that have been transformational for Barbara and me that you can apply to your marriage today: